Broadhalfpenny Down: Hambledon era

-Match reports were scarce in the 1750s but were becoming more common in the 1760s and it is known that Hampshire defeated Kent at Broadhalfpenny in 1768, their outstanding batsman John Small scoring more than 140 runs in the match.
-Scores were higher then than in earlier times and matches were tending to go into a second day.
-In 1770, a Sussex lawyer called John Baker left an account in his diary of a match between Hambledon and the Surrey club Coulsdon which lasted two days.
+Match reports were scarce in the 1750s but were becoming more common in the 1760s, and it is known that Hampshire defeated Kent at Broadhalfpenny in 1768, their outstanding batsman John Small scoring more than 140 runs in the match.
+Scores were higher then than in earlier times, and matches tended to go into a second day.
+In 1770, a Sussex lawyer called John Baker left an account in his diary of a match between Hambledon and the Surrey club Coulsdon, which lasted two days.
 Baker came from Chichester, a journey of twenty miles taking four hours on horseback.
 He wrote how he went to Petersfield for overnight accommodation.
-Baker wrote about the very large crowds which gathered at these matches and the good business done by vendors on site.
+Baker wrote about the very large crowds that gathered at these matches and the good business done by vendors on site.

-The 1772 season is notable in English cricket history because it is from then that surviving scorecards are common and three exist of 1772 matches organised by the Hambledon Club which commence a continuous statistical record.